 |Want To Get Tableau Training From Experts?
 Enroll Now For Free Demo On Tableau Training|

 Making a custom hierarchy Diagram :

 The bar chart on the left displays the summary product category.
 By pointing at the category heading, a small plus sign will appear.
 Clicking on that causes the sub-category level of detail to be exposed.
-To collapse the hierarchy, the point at the category heading again and click on the minus sign.
+To collapse the hierarchy, point at the category heading again and click on the minus sign.
 You can create as many levels in your hierarchy as you desire.

 Hierarchies are created by pointing at a dimension field and dragging it on top of another field.
 The order of appearance is defined by dragging the field names contained within the hierarchy icon to the desired position.
-Below diagram shows the hierarchy icon with category and sub-category.
+The below diagram shows the hierarchy icon with category and sub-category.
 You can change the hierarchy name by pointing at the text to the right of the hierarchy icon and typing product hierarchy.

 Other fields can be added to the hierarchy by positioning them in the order desired inside the hierarchy grouping, on the dimension shelf.

 [Related Article - What Are The Common Use Cases For Tabcmd In Tableau?]